Berowra: History

 The Traditional Owners of the land are the Darug and GuriNgai peoples.
 They had been there at least 15,000 to 20,000 years before European settlers arrived.

 Berowra is a Darug word that means place of many shells.
 The Berowra area has many Aboriginal carvings.

 British settlement

 One of the early land grants in the Berowra area was to John Crumpton in 1867.
 George Collingridge was granted 88 acre in 1880 and played a part in having the Main Northern railway line extended, so that a station was opened at Berowra in 1887.
 He also supported the building of a post office in 1900 and a road to Berowra Waters which opened in 1902.
 Berowra Post Office opened on 1 April 1897.
 Mary Wall was granted 60 acre of land near Goodwyn Road off the Pacific Highway in 1887.

 The first school was set up in Mary Wall's house before it was moved to what is now the Berowra District Hall on the corner of Berowra Waters Road and Crowley Road roundabout.

-Electrification of the North Shore railway line reached Berowra on 4 June 1958.